cmaloney7/test-data-store/README.md

 4. Run `$npm install`
 5. Setup Mongo (see below)

 ### Mongo Database Setup
+You'll have to setup your own Mongo database for this to work.
-Point to your mongo db URI and creds using the following config file: `./config/db.js`
+Once you do, point to your mongo db URI and creds using the following config file: `./config/db.js`

+This is currently setup to connect to a mongo docker container.
+This mongo container will spin up using the docker compose command below.

 ### Starting the API Server
 To start the server, run the following command